bytebl33d/bytebl33d.github.io/_posts/2024-02-20-proxmox-homelab-part1.md

 ![pfsense CYBER rule](/assets/images/homelab/pfsense-CYBER.png)

-With these rules in place, all machines in the Cyber Lab network can reach each other and have access to the internet.
-They are also able to reach our attacker VM to allow further attacks.
+These rules ensure that devices in the Cyber LAB can communicate with each other, access the internet, and interact with the Attacker VM.

 ### AD LAB Rules
 Go to `Firewall -> Rules -> AD Lab -> Add rule to end`: